 2. Accept the Ups and the Downs as Normal

 The antidote to catastrophic thinking is not denial.
 There is a happy medium: acceptance and balance.
 No one can avoid bad moments, but recognizing them as normal can reduce the dread they create.

 3. Counter With Self-Care

 The more stressed you are, the easier you slip into catastrophic thinking.
 The more tired you are, the faster you are overwhelmed.
-By practicing daily self-care, you raise your defenses.
+By practicing daily self-care and trying to find the little joys of life, you raise your defenses.
 This approach includes healthy habits with sleep, eating, and exercise, along with some relaxation techniques.

 4. Talk Back to Your Inner Voice

 Before you can fall into a state of overwhelm, learn to say no to the internal monologue’s preaching about doom and gloom.
 Your thoughts are yours to believe or challenge.
 Of course, there’s nothing wrong with experiencing a false notion — unless you surrender to it without a fight.
 The next time your inner voice tells you something like you’re getting fired or failing a test, ask it for evidence.